-The two piece skirt and top set was another option for women.
-The pattern above shows a wrap around skirt with matching pleated top.
+The two-piece skirt and top set was another option for women.
+The pattern above shows a wrap-around skirt with a matching pleated top.
 A belt could be worn with it to provide shape until she outgrew it.
-The loose button down top also provided good access for breastfeeding.
+The loose button-down top also provided good access for breastfeeding.

 1940s Maternity Clothes

 The wrap front dress is a very common style for modern vintage maternity clothes too.
-Modern dresses are usually made of jersey which make breast-feeding easier than in the 40’s stiff cotton material.
+Modern dresses are usually made of jersey, which makes breast-feeding easier than in the ’40s stiff cotton material.
 It was possible to unbutton and untie a wrap dress at home, but not very practical while out in public.
 The shirtwaist dress was a better solution for public breastfeeding and was another popular 1940s maternity dress.